What’s the saying… “You don’t know what you don’t know?”

 2. How often should I post on Facebook?

 The perfect post schedule can take some deep-diving into stats and strategy, and you may not have time for that.
-The best way to tackle how often to post is to commit to posting 3 – 5 days of the week.
+The best way to tackle how often to post is to commit to posting 3 – 5 days a week.
 If you can do this consistently, you’ll get a feel for whether you need to increase to 7 – 10 times a week or keep it at just 3.

 To make it easy on yourself, create an editorial calendar and stick to it.